Reflexões de um Liquidificador

-Reflexões de um Liquidificador (Reflections of a Blender) is a 2010 Brazilian black comedy film directed by André Klotzel.
+Reflexões de um Liquidificador (Reflections Of A Blender) is a 2010 Brazilian surrealist dark comedy directed by André Klotzel.

 Plot

 The film follows the story of Elvira, a housewife with a busy lifestyle.
 Onofre, her husband, disappeared, and she decides to go to the police to find out about his disappearance.
 The trajectory of the couple is narrated by Elvira's blender, which came to life when, long ago, Onofre switched its propeller for a much larger one.